All About Harriet Goodwin

 Harriet’s creative writing workshops are suitable for all ages, from Year 3s through to sixth formers.
 She can focus on a range of subjects, including story-openings, plot, character and the art of getting writing to spring off the page/showing not telling.
 All the sessions are fun, interactive and involve student participation.

-With KS4 Harriet specialises in helping them with the creative writing element of their GCSE English exam (creative writing now counts for 25% of the mark).
+With KS4 Harriet specialises in helping students with the creative writing element of their GCSE English exam (creative writing now counts for 25% of the mark).
 Harriet divides the day into three longish (about an hour and a quarter/ hour and twenty mins) sessions, working with the same group throughout the day.
-She spend the first session on showing-not-telling and voice, the second on idea-generation and story structure, and the third on vocabulary-building, accuracy, grammar, presentation and proofing.
+She spends the first session on showing-not-telling and voice, the second on idea-generation and story structure, and the third on vocabulary-building, accuracy, grammar, presentation and proofing.

 She also enjoys having individual, informal chats with students, either when she is signing books – or just anyway.
 She always gets back to messages left by students on her website and encourages them to keep in touch.